PrabodhGyawali/GMX-Arb-UI/README.md

 # UI-related
-- TODO: Disable Open and Close buttons if no positions available

-- TODO: Remove space and fixed sizing for navbar
-    - TODO: Add Mobile version for mobile size

 - TODO: Exchange images etc.
 - TODO: Add timer for interactivity
 - TODO: Improve page loading speed: [Improve-Speed](https://mui.com/material-ui/guides/ minimizing-bundle-size/)
     - May have to migrate solely to tailwind css